 Land Trusts – Hide Real Estate Ownership

 What to hide your real estate ownership?
 A land trust is interesting in that it allows for you to hold onto property anonymously without your name appearing on title in the county recorder’s office.
-If you own a home and that asset is in a land trust you are not tied to that property publicly.
+If you own a home and that asset is in a land trust it does not tie you to that property publicly.
 Your name does not appear in the public records as owning that property.
-So, if you are sued, or your business is, it is unlikely that an opposing lawyer will initially be aware of your ownership the properties that you are associated with that are entitled to land trust.
+So, say someone sues you or your business.
+It is unlikely that an opposing lawyer will initially be aware of your ownership the properties that you are associated with that are entitled to land trust.
 They will not be drooling at the sight of what financial benefits they can obtain from your real estate holdings, because your association with them are essentially invisible.

-A land trust is generally not considered to be an asset protection device.
+A land trust is generally not an asset protection device.
 It is a tool that can provide privacy of ownership.
-So, essentially, it is a means of hiding assets that are held for your benefit.
-If you are sued, however, and lose the lawsuit the opposing attorney will almost certainly find them.
+So, essentially, it is a means to hide assets, that the trust holds, for your benefit.
+If you someone sues you, however, and you lose the lawsuit, the opposing attorney will almost certainly find them.

 Before an attorney accepts a case on a contingency, he or she will most likely do an asset search to see what you own and what the attorney can take.
 So, a land trusts may discourage an attorney from taking a case on a contingent fee basis because, by camouflaging the ownership your home and other real estate, they can make you appear poorer than you really are.

 In order to truly protect real estate, own each piece of property in a separate land trust.
 Then own each land trust in a separate LLC.
-The properly established LLC in the right jurisdiction can help protect your real estate from being taken away from you if you are sued.
-It can also help shield you from a legal attack if there is a liability associated with the property.
+Establishing an LLC in the right jurisdiction can help protect your real estate from someone taking it away from you in a lawsuit.
+It can also help shield you from a legal attack if you have liability associated with the property.

 Family Member Transfer

 Transferring your assets to a family member may seem to be a logical option, but it is not a sound asset protection strategy.
 First of all, the courts will accuse you of fraudulent conveyance, also known as fraudulent transfer.
-When this is successfully argued, the courts simply order the seizure of the property anyway, unless it was done many years ago.
-So, it really is an ineffective protection strategy when you are sued.
+When a creditor’s attorney successfully argues this matter, the courts simply order the seizure of the property anyway.
+That is, unless someone did it many years ago.
+(Moreover, such a transfer during one’s lifetime can trigger a tremendous tax burden.)
+Plus, the creditor can now sue the family member to get the money back.
+So, to hide money with a relative is really is an ineffective and dangerous protection strategy when someone sues you.

 Another problem with transferring assets to your mother, brother, or child is you lose ownership of that asset.
 Families can argue.
 Parents, siblings or children can disagree.
 You are essentially putting the trust of your hard-earned assets into the hands of another person.
 People are unpredictable.
-There are many stories where assets have been transferred to family members, to hide money from a lawsuit, and they were never transferred back.
-Moreover, since 96% of the world’s lawsuits are filed in the U. S., what if the family member is sued?
+There are many stories where trusting people have transferred assets to family members, to hide money from a lawsuit, and the family member never transferred then back.
+Moreover, since the US has 96% of the world’s lawsuits, what if someone sues your family member?